IVSOP/petall/report/main.typ

 Residential adoption of solar photovoltaic systems has increased significantly over the past few years.
 Although these households frequently produce surplus energy, a substantial portion of this energy is wasted due to limitations in storage or local consumption.
 Energy Communities address this inefficiency by enabling households to share excess production with other members, improving sustainability and reducing collective energy costs.

 However, sharing energy fairly within a community is non-trivial.
 Different households exhibit distinct production and consumption patterns, and a naive distribution mechanism may favor certain members disproportionately.
 For instance, users who consistently produce more energy could repeatedly contribute more than they receive, resulting in systematic unfairness.
+The energy distribution must also be provable; otherwise, the energy providers themselves might fabricate or omit data to the user for their own financial gain, possibly controling when energy is shared or sold.
 These fairness concerns motivate the need for transparent and auditable rules governing energy allocation.

 == Problem

 One straightforward solution to guaranteeing fairness is to make all production and consumption records publicly available.
-If every household can inspect every other household’s energy history, then each member can verify whether distributions were performed correctly and whether they have received an equitable share.
+If every household can inspect every other household's energy history, then each member can verify whether distributions were performed correctly and whether they have received an equitable share.

-While effective from a transparency perspective, this approach severely compromises privacy.
-Energy usage patterns reveal highly sensitive information, including when residents are home, asleep, at work, or away on vacation.
-Such information could be exploited by malicious actors, including burglars or other adversaries seeking to infer occupancy schedules or household routines.
+While an effective solution, this approach introduces a new problem regarding the privacy of the users.
+Energy usage patterns may reveal highly sensitive information about the occupancy status of the household, such as when residents are home, asleep, at work, or away on vacation, or the type of devices that are being powered.
+Such information could be exploited by malicious actors, including burglars or other adversaries seeking to infer schedules, household routines, profile households based on estimated wealth or asset levels, or any other sensitive information.
 Therefore, any realistic system must balance auditability with strong privacy guarantees.

 //TODO: quem são os atores maliciosos?